sydmdry/Stay-Informed-Get-Involved/README.md

 # API-Capstone
-This is an app for those who want to contribute their voice and stay up to date on the causes they care about.
+This is an app for those want to get involved and stay up to date on the causes they care about.